Bruce Lee's death has caused controversy over the years, as the circumstances surrounding it seemed just a little too unclear.

 Around 7:30 in the evening, Lee complained of a headache.
 The friend whose home he was at, a Taiwanese actress named Betty Ting Pei, gave Lee an Equagesic, a painkiller containing aspirin and a tranquilizer known as meprobamate.
 After taking it, he went to lie down.

-After a few hours, when Lee didn’t come down for dinner, Ting went up to check on him, finding him unresponsive.
+After a few hours, when Lee didn’t come down for dinner, Ting went up to check on him and found him unresponsive.
 She called Chow back to the home, who attempted to wake Lee, but was unsuccessful.
 They were forced to call a doctor, who spent ten more minutes attempting to revive Lee, but eventually sent him to a nearby hospital in an ambulance.

 By the time the ambulance arrived at the hospital, Lee was dead.